solidify/ContinousDelivery-DeepDive/Exercises/lab-03-autotest.md

     Enable-PSRemoting -SkipNetworkProfileCheck -Force
     ```

- 4. Verify that you can connect to your location machine using Remote PowerShell
+4. Verify that you can connect to your local machine using Remote PowerShell

     ```
     enter-pssession -ComputerName 127.0.0.1